 According to the National Bureau of Economic Research (NBER), the trough of the most recent recession was in the second quarter of 2009.
 It is perhaps no surprise, then, that 2009 is the peak year, as shown in the graph below, for the number of businesses that filed for bankruptcy.
-Across the various Circuit and District Courts in 2009, there were 60,837 bankruptcy business filings (Chapters 7, 11, 12, 13)-but this has steadily declined since then with 23,157 in 2017.
-Business filings across the U.S. in the first six months of 2018 are 7.7 percent lower than the number filed in the first six months of 2017.
-When expressed as a percentage of business establishments, Kentucky has been lower than the competitor states and the U.S. during the last few years, but showed a slight increase from 2016 to 2017.
+Across the various Circuit and District Courts in 2009, there were 60,837 bankruptcy business filings (Chapters 7, 11, 12, 13)-but this has steadily declined since then with 22,232 in 2018.
+Business filings across the U.S. in the first three quarters of 2019 (January through September) are 4.3 percent higher than the number filed in the first three quarters of 2018.
+When expressed as a percentage of business establishments, Kentucky has been lower than the competitor states and the U.S. during the last few years, but has converged toward the competitor states average since 2016.